brownag/sANDREWbox/BlockDiagram/readme.md

 target_resolution <- c(5,5) # target is 5m x 5m grid
 ```

 Depending on DEM origin/level of detail there may be value in performing some interpolation on the resampled result.
+The DEM will be resampled first.
+To interpolate by inverse distance weighting, set `idw_smooth` to `TRUE`.
+By default, a 7x7 focal median is taken to reduce any noise introduced by the interpolation.
+You also must set the percentage of the input DEM to sample for supporting interpolation -- a higher percentage will result in greater match between your interpolated result and your input data.
-This could be to remove artifacts in low-relief areas _or_ "unnecessary" detail that slows down processing of high-detail datasets.

-This option may be challenging to use/have unintended effects in areas with strongly contrasting relief patterns and low-detail DEMs.
-Future efforts may try to use a relief threshold for applying this to only a subset of the DEM (e.g. only where contour spacing is greater).
+This routine could be used to remove artifacts in low-relief, low-detail areas _OR_ smooth spurious/unnecessary detail in high-detail datasets.
+This option may be challenging to use/have unintended effects in low-detail DEMs with strongly contrasting relief.
+Future efforts may try to use a relief "threshold" for applying interpolation to only a subset of the DEM (e.g. only where "contour" spacing is greater than X meters).

-To interpolate by inverse distance weighting, set `idw_smooth` to TRUE to use this feature.
-By default, the 7x7 focal median is taken following the interpolation.
-Also, select the percentage of the input DEM to sample for supporting interpolation.

 ```
 ## 5. Apply inverse-distance weighting interpolation to minimize DEM artifacts?